-Read on to find out everything you need to know before outsourcing software development to a Polish company.
+Read on to find out everything you need to know before starting cooperation with a Polish staffing or software development company.

 Polish developers are known for their coding skills.
 HackerRank put together countries with the best developers in the world and placed Poland in the top three, along with China and Russia.